nowzoo/ngx-strap/README.md

 ng serve --open

 # Unit tests.
 The wallaby.js file is set up to test both the lib and the demo.
-# If you don't have wallaby...
+# Or, if you don't have wallaby...
 # run unit tests on the library with ng
 ng test my-test-library
 # run unit tests on the demo app with ng
-ng test my-test-library
+ng test

 # build the library for production
 npm run buildLib